System Access and Security Policy

 Computer systems are provided to users to perform university business.
 Denial of service caused by the installation of unauthorized software that compromises an individual or network system, or virus infections that corrupt or delete system software or data is a serious threat to university operations.
 Users shall refrain from practices that tend to compromise the availability of computer systems or resources.

 Accuracy and integrity are essential elements in the use, storage and retrieval of electronic data.
 The use and/or exchange of data must be done with adequate controls to ensure integrity and verifiable results.
 Authenticity requires that data is not corrupted or altered in such a way that would misrepresent or hinder auditability.

 Follow good security practices as outlined in this security policy as well as supplemental departmental security policies and procedures.

-Maintain and use computer workstations in accordance with this Security Policy, the DoIT Acceptable Use Policy Statement (AUP) and applicable supplemental departmental security policies and procedures.
+Maintain and use computer workstations in accordance with this Security Policy, the NIU Acceptable Use Policy (AUP) and applicable supplemental departmental security policies and procedures.

 Report known violations of this security policy, the AUP and/or supplemental departmental security policies to management.

 Only request access to official files and records necessary to perform duties as defined by the user's position description.

 Remote access to ERP or critical infrastructure systems must be accomplished via an NIU virtual private network connection (VPN); https:, or other similar secure method.

 Confidential data and information may be transferred among university staff only as required for fulfilling assigned duties and responsibilities.